Data Acquisition System

 Analog output subsystems are also referred to as AO subsystems, D/A converters, or DACs.

 Digital input/output (DIO) subsystems are designed to input and output digital values (logic levels) to and from hardware.
 These values are typically handled either as single bits or lines, or as a port, which typically consists of eight lines.

-While most popular data acquisition cards include some digital I/O capability, it is usually limited to simple operations, and special dedicated hardware is often necessary for performing advanced digital I/O operations.
+While most popular data acquisition cards include some digital I/O capability, it is usually limited to simple operations.
+Special dedicated hardware is often necessary for performing advanced digital I/O operations.

-A sensor converts the physical phenomena of interest into a signal that is input into your data acquisition hardware.
+A sensor converts the physical phenomena of interest into signals that are input to your data acquisition hardware.
 There are two main types of sensors based on the output they produce: digital sensors and analog sensors.

 Digital sensors produce an output signal that is a digital representation of the input signal, and has discrete values of magnitude measured at discrete times.
 A digital sensor must output logic levels that are compatible with the digital receiver.
 Some standard logic levels include transistor-transistor logic (TTL) and emitter-coupled logic (ECL).
 Examples of digital sensors include switches and position encoders.